foojayio/discoapi/README.md

 ---
 ### Terms that are used in this document:
-* LTS stands for Long Term Stable.
+* LTS stands for Long Term Support.
 It means the version will receive security updates for a long time
-* MTS stands for Mid Term Stable.
+* MTS stands for Mid Term Support.
 It means the version will receive security updates at least until the next LTS will be released
-* STS stands for Short Term Stable.
+* STS stands for Short Term Support.
 It means the version will receive updates for the next 6 months (Dec 2020)
 * GA stands for General Availability.
 It means that the release is stable
 * EA stands for Early Access.
 It means that the release is not stable and will change probably every week
 * Bitness describes 32- or 64-bit architecture